Unzen travel guide

 |

-Glover Garden is located on Minami-Yamate Hill in Nagasaki
+Glover Garden is located on Minami-Yamate Hill in

-City and features nine traditional Western-style buildings.
+Nagasaki City and features nine traditional Western-style

-have stood on this site for over 150 years.
-The garden boasts
+invaluable structures that have stood on this site for over

-Mt.
-Inasa visible in the background.
+Nagasaki Port, with the iconic Mt.
+Inasa visible in the

 |